somosnlp/somosnlp.org/pages/hackathon/patrocinios.en.md

 cover: https://somosnlp.github.io/assets/images/eventos/20230301_hackathon_wip.png
 ---

 Thank you very much for your interest in supporting us in organizing and giving visibility to this wonderful event!
-In the two previous editions, we had a total of more than 1,000 participants from 30 different countries and we exceeded 10,000 views of our events.
+In the two previous editions, we had a total of more than 1,000 participants from 30 different countries and we exceeded 20,000 views of our events.
 This year our challenges are to create a database of quality instructions and the first evaluation ranking of LLMs in Spanish.

 The types of sponsorships are explained below.
 As soon as we receive the form we will contact you to set the details and we will add your logo to the website.

 We are at your disposal at info@somosnlp.org, we count on your support! 💪

 <center><a href="https://forms.gle/sEkxstwbJSRYpgDa8" target="_blank" style="background-color:#FACC15; color:white; padding:10px 20px; text-decoration:none; border-radius:5px;"> Fill the form📝 </a></center>

-* In articles, videos, and promotional talks you can share your *relevant* projects for the community.
-The topic must be agreed upon in advance.

 ## Types of sponsorships

 ### 1. 🚀 Donation